rooftopcaat/rooftopcaat/README.md

 ## Hi, I'm rooftopcaat :blush:

-### I am a Trainee Front-end Developer based-in Korea, Seoul.
+### Hi, I'm a trainee starting my career as a front-end developer based-in Korea, Seoul.

+### I'd like to expand my knowledge of basic backend development and cloud technology, and one day work on a large project.

+### Thanks for Watching! 😆

 ### Skills